jhpyle/docassemble/_docs/interviews.md

 whether the household is low income.

 A [YAML] interview file is simply a text file consisting of "blocks" separated by `---`.
-For example, this interview has four blocks:
+For example, this interview has three blocks:

-{% highlight yaml %}
----
-question: What is your favorite animal?
-fields:
-  - Animal: favorite_animal
----
-question: What is your favorite vegetable?
-fields:
-  - Animal: favorite_vegetable
----
-mandatory: True
-question: What a coincidence!
-subquestion: |
-  My favorite animal is the ${ favorite_animal }, too!
-buttons:
-  - Exit: exit
----
-{% endhighlight %}
+{% include side-by-side.html demo="animal" %}

 The first block is a "question" that defines the variable `favorite_animal`.